openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 **App Attestation**: Key attestation, however, does not establish trust in the application storing the Credential and producing presentation of that Credential.
 App attestation as provided by mobile operating systems, e.g. iOS's DeviceCheck or Android's Safetynet, allows a server system to ensure it is communicating to a legitimate instance of its genuine app.
 Those mechanisms can be utilized to validate the internal integrity of the Wallet (as a whole).

-**Device Attestation**: Device Attestation attests the health of the device, on which the Wallet application is running, as a whole.
-It prevents compromises such as a malicious third party application tampering with a Wallet application managing keys and Credentials, which cannot be captured only by obtaining app attestation of a Wallet application.
+**Device Attestation**: Device Attestation attests the health of the device, on which the Wallet is running, as a whole.
+It prevents compromises such as a malicious third party application tampering with a Wallet that manages keys and Credentials, which cannot be captured only by obtaining app attestation of a Wallet.

 **Client authentication** allows a Wallet to authenticate with an issuer.
 In order to securely authenticate, the Wallet needs to utilize a backend component managing the key material and processing the secure communication with the Credential issuer.
 The issuer may establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.

 Directly using key, app and/or device attestations to proof certain capabilities towards an issuer is an obvious option.
 However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g. iOS's DeviceCheck).
-Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a Wallet app.
+Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a Wallet.
 Implementers should take that consequences into account.

 The approach recommended by this specification is that the issuer relies on the OAuth 2.0 client authentication to establish trust in the Wallet and leaves it to the Wallet to ensure its internal integrity using app and key attestation (if required).
 This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the Wallet's architecture (e.g. native vs web Wallet).
 Client authentication can be performed with Credentials registered with the issuer or with assertions issued to the Wallet by a 3rd party the issuer trusts for the purpose of client authentication.